chicio/chicio.github.io/_posts/2018-07-04-react-native-typescript-existing-app.md

 ![react native typecript directories](/assets/images/posts/react-native-typescript-directories.jpg "react native typecript directories")

- So let's start by installing TypeScript and React Native with the following commands from the root of our project:
+ So let's start by installing TypeScript and React Native.
+We can do it with the following commands from the root of our project:

  ```bash
  yarn add react-native